openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Error Response

-The error response follows the rules as defined in [@!RFC6749].
+The error response follows the rules as defined in [@!RFC6749], with the following additional clarifications:

+`invalid_scope`:

-When the requested scope value is invalid, unknown, or malformed, the AS should respond with the error code `invalid_scope` defined in Section 4.1.2.1 of [@!RFC6749].
+- Requested scope value is invalid, unknown, or malformed.

+`invalid_request`:

-Additionally, if the request contains more then a `presentation_definition` parameter or a `presentation_definition_uri` parameter or a scope value representing a presentation definition, the wallet MUST refuse to process the request and return an `invalid_request` error as defined in [@!RFC6749].
+- The request contains more than a `presentation_definition` parameter or a `presentation_definition_uri` parameter or a scope value representing a presentation definition.

+`invalid_client`:

+- `client_metadata` or `client_metadata_uri` parameters defined in (#client_metadata) are present, but the Wallet recognizes `client_id` and knows metadata associated with it.
+- Pre-registered client metadata has been found based on the `client_id`, but `client_metadata` parameter is also present.

+Usage of `client_metadata` or `client_metadata_uri` parameters with `client_id` that the AS might be seeing for the first time is mutualy exclusive with the registration mechanism where Self-Issued OP assigns `client_id` to the RP after receiving RP's metadata.

+## Error Response

+This document defines the following additional error codes and error descriptions:

+`vp_formats_not_supported`: The AS does not support any of the formats requested by the RP such as those included in the `vp_formats` registration parameter.

 # Encoding of Presented Verifiable Presentations